dvershinin/sde/README.md

 `sde` is not a substitute for `jq` or `sed`.

-It allows *simple* in-place JSON/YAML value changes, for *simple* data.
+It allows *simple* in-place JSON/YAML value changes, for *structured* data.

 ### Sample JSON